Bruus: Rules

 The rules have changed over the years with new features being added, such as double and triple tricks, but the old signalling scheme and lively communication between partners, including bluffing and blustering, has gone.
-The latter very much feature in the Brausebart song of 1800, which is the earliest description of play and was interpreted by Feit in 1907.
+The latter very much features in the Brausebart song of 1800, which is the earliest description of play and was interpreted by Feit in 1907.

 The following gives an outline of the earliest known rules from 1885, followed by early 20th century and modern rules as played in Schwesing and Treia.

 Brusbart (1885)

-The earliest actual rule set is recorded by Zahn in 1885 in the Korrespondenzblatt des Vereins für niederdeutsche Sprachforschung (Magazine of the Society for Low German Language Research).
+The earliest rule set is recorded by Zahn in 1885 in the Korrespondenzblatt des Vereins für niederdeutsche Sprachforschung (Magazine of the Society for Low German Language Research).
 We are told that "Brusbart" was a game played among four players in two teams of two with the partners sitting opposite one another.
 Signalling, known as winken (the same term used in the game of Gaigel) is recorded as late as 1865, but appears to have dropped out by this point and there is no mention, yet, of double and triple tricks.
 The King of Hearts, Brusbart, reported as being the highest card as late as 1860, has now fallen to second place.